-As I write, my delightful little twin puppies, just under five weeks of age, are happily slopping up some minced turkey, egg and goat milk.
-Hopefully one puppy will stay to live with me and the other has a lovely home waiting for her where her new mom will feed her nothing but raw food.
+As I write, my little 5-week old twin puppies are happily slopping up turkey, egg and goat milk.
+One puppy will stay to live with me.
+The other has a lovely home waiting for her where her new mom will feed her nothing but raw food.

-I’ve raised every litter and puppy in the last fifteen years on raw and have never had one of my puppies fail his hips and elbows.
-Yes, it is important to balance the calcium and phosphorus content in the food, but it’s easy to do with raw food – and in light of the dog foods that were recalled due to excesses of some nutrients, the ability to monitor the nutrients in raw food makes it a safer option than kibble in my opinion.
+I’ve raised every litter and puppy in the last fifteen years on raw.
+And I’ve never had one of my puppies fail his hips and elbows.
+Yes, it’s important to balance the calcium and phosphorus content in the food, but it’s easy to do with raw food.
+With all the dog food recalls of the past, the ability to track the nutrients in raw food is important to me.
+This also makes it a safer option than kibble.

 Here are a few tips for getting your puppy started on raw with a minimum of fuss – and minimal stains on your rugs!